victordomingos/optimize-images/README.md

 In PNG files, you will achieve a more drastic file size reduction if you choose to reduce the number of colors using an adaptive palette.
-Be aware that by using this option all PNG images will loose transparency and image quality may be affected in a very noticeable way.
+Be aware that by using this option image quality may be affected in a very noticeable way.

 ### DISCLAIMER